 CompSciConnect's name invokes the new and exciting connections that students will make to Computer Science, with one another, and to a variety of fields in which computing is a significant part.

 CompSciConnect first launched in 2012 with 14 participants.
-Today over 75 students each year participate in the CompSciConnect.
+Today over 120 students participate in CompSciConnect each year.

 Students typically start immediately after finishing 5th or 6th grade in the Yellow Group.
 Rising 7th and 8th graders are typically accepted in the Red or Terp group if they have sufficient experience.
 Each summer students develop more advanced skills and meet once a month through the school year to maintain those skills.

 Through the three years, we emphasize how different fields of computing connect to other areas of study and to making the world a better place.

 Our decision to gear CompSciConnect to those completing 6th grade was based on the literature that shows that girls in elementary school are as interested in STEM as the boys, but though middle school and high school girls often lose interest.

 The goal of this camp is to remove the hurdles and dispel the misconceptions that turn students away from computing by exposing them to a variety of areas within computer science, participating in fun activities around these areas, and showing them the connections to how computing connects to almost every part of our world.
 By allowing middle school students to see the wide variety of areas within computer science, we hope to keep our camp participants interested in computing by creating a three-year commitment.